nccgroup/clickjacking-poc/README.md

 `clickjacking-poc -b chromium-browser -u https://example.com`

-Additional options exist for styling the template as well as supressing stdout and file output.
+Additional options exist for styling the template as well as suppressing stdout and file output.

 To see all available options and a more verbose summary of the usage of the tool run: